vrchatapi/vrchatapi.github.io/content/tutorials/instances.markdown

 difficulty: medium
 ---

-Instances are parallell "rooms" or "lobbies" of a world.
+Instances are parallel "rooms" or "lobbies" of a world.
 Each instance can only hold a limited number of users, but there is no limit on how many instances can exist of a world.
 Instances are uniquely identified by the combined World ID and Instance ID.

+*Note: as of 2024-05-02, VRChat indicated in [a Developer Update](https://ask.vrchat.com/t/developer-update-2-may-2024/24284#changes-to-instance-apis-and-auto-creation-13) an eventual intent to replace the current system with a UUID-ish system similar to User IDs*

 ## Instance Generator